TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 What's new in this document
 ===========================

-If you already read this manual but want to checkout what's new, see these new chapters:
+If you have already read this manual but want to checkout what's new, check these new chapters:

 * :ref:`cheat-sheet-git` (May 28, 2018)